Why choose this course?

 Who you will meet

-Scott Atkins - Programme Leader and Senior Lecturer in Law.
-Scott is a former practising solicitor specialising in property law.
+Scott Atkins - Acting Head of Law, Deputy Head of the Department of Law and Criminology, non-practising solicitor and Senior Lecturer in Law.
 His research interests centre on equity and trusts.
 His publications include Equity & Trusts (Routledge-Cavendish, 2013 - second edition in progress); Insights into Trusts Law: The Channel Islands and beyond (Institute of Law, 2013) and Futter & Pitt: Mistakes by Trustees (Institute of Law, 2014).

-Christie Eaton - Senior Lecturer in Law and solicitor teaching on the Legal Context, Skills and Ethics and EU Law modules.
+Christie Eaton - Lecturer in Law and solicitor teaching in areas such as legal skills and ethics as well as EU law.

 Joel Klaff - Senior Lecturer in Law whose subject areas include contractual obligations, commercial law, international trade, international business and commercial theory.
 His research interests centre on learning, teaching and assessment within the context of international and personal development.